 Kehillah Community Service Day

-The first Friday of the school year is dedicated to a community-wide Community Service Day.
+During the first week of school, we dedicate one day after Kinnus to a community-wide Community Service Day.
 This is the day we all give back to our community with service learning opportunities at food banks, homeless shelters, warehouses, parks, and more throughout Bay Area.

 Every spring, each grade takes a unique educational trip.
 The four-year grade-level trip curriculum builds on our academic program through direct experience and exposure to diverse communities with an emphasis on students taking responsibility for their own learning.